pbrochart/oaunofficial/README.md

 It's frame-rate independent physics and be fair for everyone.
 BoxOnPlaneSide rewrite from ioquake3 (by Diego de Estrada).
 Revision 322: Minor enhancements on CTF and small bug fixes from ioquake3.
+Revision 323: Fix broken AI by moving green armour at the end of list and remove unused-but-set gcc warnings.